GEHACK/NWERC-Site-2018/content/contact.md

 ---

 # Contact
-If you have any questions, please drop us an email at: nwerc "at" gewis "dot" nl
+If you have any questions, please drop us an email at: contact "at" nwerc "dot" eu

 ## Contest direction
-- Kevin Verbeek
+- Kevin Verbeek - kevin "at" nwerc "dot" eu
-- Mart Pluijmaekers (deputy)
+- Mart Pluijmaekers (deputy)  - mart "at" nwerc "dot" eu

 ## Jury
 - Arthur van Goethem (Head)